misanzex/miguelsanz.github.io/proyectos/parking-transactions/README.md

 ## 📌 Overview

-This project explores and analyzes parking transaction data from the city of Austin, Texas (https://data.austintexas.gov/Transportation-and-Mobility/Parking-Transactions/5bb2-gtef/about_data).
+This project explores and analyzes parking transaction data from the [city of Austin, Texas](https://data.austintexas.gov/Transportation-and-Mobility/Parking-Transactions/5bb2-gtef/about_data).
 It combines data cleaning, SQL exploration (BigQuery), data visualization (Power BI / Looker), and machine learning modeling in Python to predict parking duration based on temporal and spatial patterns.

 It is part of my Data Analytics portfolio and aims to demonstrate my ability to work across the full data workflow — from raw data to actionable insights and predictive models.